tanoret/heat_pipe_BEPU/docs/FLUIDS.md

 ```

 > **Notes**
-> - Validity: correlations are intended for typical heat-pipe temperature ranges used in HTPIPE.
+> - Validity: correlations are intended for typical heat-pipe temperature ranges used in heatpipe.
 The module does not enforce bounds; avoid extreme extrapolation.
 > - Units: all inputs/outputs are **cgs** except `hfg` (kJ/kg).